← Back

 Settings screen live in production

-Shipped with the 2.0 launch.
-Engineering implemented it in under a week because the specs used existing components — no custom work needed.
+Shipped with 2.0.
+Eng had it live in under a week — existing components, no custom builds.

-The layout later became the template for settings screens in other Sprints modules.
+The grouped layout later became the default for settings in other Sprints modules.

 What I Took Away